kstenerud/KSCrash/README.md

 be useful for other purposes, so I've exposed an API for it.

 KSCrashLite
 -----------

 KSCrashLite is intended for use in custom crash frameworks that have special needs.
 It doesn't include any sinks (except for console); it is expected that the user will supply their own.
 Unlike the regular KSCrash framework, KSCrashLite has no dependencies on MessageUI.framework or zlib (it still requires SystemConfiguration.framework).

 Examples
 --------

 The workspace includes some example apps, which demonstrate common KSCrash usage.
+Please look at the top of AppDelegate.m in each app for a description of what it does.

 License